mod_auth_oid

 Example:

-# Allows access for all URLs starting with "/".
+# Allows authenticated users to access all URLs starting with "/".

 AOID_Realm /